phelipetls/blog/content/_index.md

 # About

-Hi, I'm a software developer based in Brazil, Rio.

-I am currently working as a front-end developer building mobile and web user interfaces with React, JavaScript and TypeScript.
+I'm a front-end developer from Brazil, currently working  at [Mutual](https://mutual.club/), building web and mobile apps with React, React Native, JavaScript and TypeScript.

-I'm also interested in learning how things work on the back-end, but my experience with it is limited.

-Other than that, I like Python, Lua and Linux.
+In this blog, you can expect me to share stuff about web development and my development environment, among other things.

+I used to be into data science and Econometrics, and most of my projects were built to help me manipulate and visualize data.